artawood/git-flow-test/README.md

 1. This is dev for release version 3.
 2. Added feature #2-1
 3. Added better feature #3, disabled overriding elements on feature #2.

+## Release version 4

+1. Added modal UI for confirming data has been pushed.